openebs-archive/openebs-docs/docs/openshift.md

 Once the conatinerized OpenShift cluster is ready.you need to run the commands mentioned in the above section.

-Before Installing OpenEBS You need to have Node-Selectors label set for the nodes that you want to use for compute. i.e. oc edit <node name> and insert this label node-role.kubernetes.io/compute: "true".
+Before Installing OpenEBS You need to have Node_Selectors label set for the nodes that you want to use for compute. i.e. oc edit <node name> and insert this label **node-role.kubernetes.io/compute: "true"**.
 That will schedule your pods.

 Now you can proceed with the installation of OpenEBS by following the steps mentioned in above section.